Atrix256/FalcorPathTracer/readme.md

 ## TODOs

-* maybe send a random uint eac frame to xor with the random seed, to break things up a bit more
- * there are some visible patterns when using a low sample count each frame ):
+* Read Aras' stuf before too long

 * also try aras' cosine weighted function, see if it behaves better?

+* try profiling wiht renderdoc or vtune or who knows what else?

+* directly sample lights?

 * don't need to jitter camera because the shader jitters the rays inside
  * do this even w/ TAA?
 Well no... because we need to find the pixel from last frame.

-? why am i only getting 45M rays per second when aras was getting double that?
- * my machine maybe?

 * an option for non cosine weighted hemispherical samples (pure white noise)
  * maybe also blue noise hemispherical samples?

-? have a "miss color" that is a shader constant
- * could expose it in the ui
- * if the ray misses at first, use this color
- * when a ray misses eventually or iteration count is over, use this color

 * clean up code. eg put hash21 into a header?